 To ensure optimal UI compatibility and avoid device fragmentation, you’ll need to test on device viewports in varying screen resolutions, whether it’s a native or hybrid app on Android & iOS.
 BrowserStack makes it a breeze to conduct manual or automated tests on any browser–device-OS combination.
 Try Testing Website on Different Browsers & Devices for Free.

 3. UI Compatibility Across Screen Sizes

 No two device screens are the same.
-And with the wide range of mobile devices that we see in the market, it’s imperative to conduct UI responsiveness testing across the latest and most-used devices by your target audiences.
+And with the wide range of mobile devices we see in the market, it’s imperative to conduct UI responsiveness testing across your target audiences’ latest and most-used devices.

 An effective way to deal with this issue is to test and optimize your user interface for the most commonly used devices in landscape and portrait modes.